GoogleCloudDataproc/initialization-actions/gpu/README.md

         --region ${REGION} \
         --master-accelerator type=nvidia-tesla-v100 \
         --worker-accelerator type=nvidia-tesla-v100,count=4 \
-        --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh \
+        --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh
-        --metadata install_gpu_agent=false
     ```

-2. Use the `gcloud` command to create a new cluster with this initialization
+1. Use the `gcloud` command to create a new cluster with NVIDIA-provided GPU
-    action.
-The following command will create a new cluster, install GPU drivers and add the GPU monitoring service.
+    driver and CUDA installed by initialization action.

     ```bash
     REGION=<region>